top of page

 Thoughts to ponder

-While this project is easy to run from your computer, managing certificates and other secrets from your local can become a tedious operation on the long term.
+While this project is easy to run from your computer, managing certificates and other secrets from your local can become a tedious operation in the long term.
 One possible way to evolve the current setup is to have Github workflows that execute all the command line steps provided in this article.
-Yet, if you search for a one time spin of resources and enjoy coding with Java, give this tutorial a try.
+Yet, if you are searching for a one-time spin of resources and enjoy coding with Java, give this tutorial a try.
 Have fun 😉!

 Recent Posts